MJ Melendez Preview, Player Props: Royals vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have a 4.59 team ERA that ranks 22nd among all league pitching staffs.
+- The Pirates have the 21st-ranked team ERA among all MLB pitching staffs (4.56).

-- The Pirates surrender the seventh-fewest home runs in baseball (142 total, 1.1 per game).
+- The Pirates allow the seventh-fewest home runs in baseball (142 total, 1.1 per game).

+- The Pirates will look to Selby (1-0) in his second start of the season.

-- The right-hander's last appearance came on Tuesday against the St. Louis Cardinals, when he tossed five innings, surrendering one earned run while giving up four hits.
+- The right-hander last pitched on Saturday against the Chicago Cubs, when he tossed two scoreless innings without surrendering a hit.

 © 2023 Data Skrive.
 All rights reserved.